-- Make Plans: This is not the time to let the wind blow you.
-Many campgrounds are closed, and many that are open are booked full.
+- Make Plans: Many campgrounds are booked full.
 Call ahead and make sure you have a space.

 - Pack in all of your own supplies.
 Cooking at the campsite is a great way to fully enjoy the wonders of nature.
 Just make sure you clean up your mess.
 Carry plenty of wipes and toilet paper so you stay self contained.

 - Be Respectful!
-Wear masks when in local communities.
 If trails or parks are closed, leave them be.

 Taking just a few precautions will ensure that you have a safe and enjoyable trip.
 Get out there and enjoy the great outdoors